weebi/qbittorrent-rp/README.md

 //username for the web API
 password: "password",
 //password for the web API
-showUpdateLogs: true,
-//if you want to display the logs of the RP (when the presence is updated)
 ```

 • Run it by doing `node index.js`